Thefrt74/opnsense-barracuda-f800/README.md

 > These appliances now sell cheap on the second-hand market.
 Under the hood they are plain x86 servers — nothing stops you from running a free operating system on them.
 Online documentation, however, is scarce and scattered.
 Hence this repository.

+Why this box?

+€150 on eBay.
+For that price you get DDR4 memory, 12 threads and four SFP+ ports — nothing else in that range comes close.
+The only catch is the vendor firmware, and that's what OPNsense is for.

+Good to know: there is no proprietary hardware inside — Intel NICs, an AMI BIOS and an Intel CPU.
+It's a standard x86 server in a firewall chassis.
 ---

 ## The hardware